LyraSolomon/programmer-training/general/lessons/getting-started/README.md

  * Used for programming servers and all sorts of things

 ## Installing python
-On macs, python should come preinstalled.
+On macs, Python should come preinstalled.
 Otherwise, click [here](https://www.python.org/).
 The click `Downloads` and find the latest version of python 2.

 ## Git
-Git is a *version control system* (vcs) that allows you to save your code to [github](https://github.com/) and collaborate on projects.
+Git is a *version control system* (VCS) that allows you to save your code to [GitHub](https://github.com/) and collaborate on projects.
 It's very nice.
-There will be a [lesson on git and github]({{ "/general/lessons/git" | absolute_url }}) later, but for now just [install it](https://git-scm.com/downloads).
-On a mac, git will automatically install itself when you try to use it.
+There will be a [lesson on Git and GitHub]({{ "/general/lessons/git" | absolute_url }}) later, but for now just [install it](https://git-scm.com/downloads).
+On a Mac, Git will automatically install itself when you try to use it.

 ## Command prompt/terminal
 **Windows:** Run *Git Bash* from the start menu.
 Consider getting Linux.